 Parking in Rome is not an easy task.
 After all, Rome is the third busiest city in Europe.
-And to top it off, the difficulty of finding parking make mobility in the Eternal City even more complicated and chaotic.
+And to top it off, the difficulty of finding parking makes mobility in the Eternal City even more complicated and chaotic.

 Gary and I walk almost everywhere and when we are not walking, we take the train or metro.
 We started to notice the various and funny ways people were parking while in Rome.
 Now, this is not to say that Italians only park like this in Rome but we just happen to notice this while we were here on a daily basis.

-What is annoying with this type of parking is when you are walking and use the crosswalks.
+What is annoying with this type of parking is when you are walking and using the crosswalks.
 They block the crosswalks so you have to sometimes go a few cars down to squeeze through to get to the crosswalk.
 And technically, pedestrians must cross in the crosswalk.

-The blue lines are a mechanism of parking on the street introduced in Europe in the early 80′s to redress the ever increasing demand for parking in residential areas, especially in the city’s main attractions.
+The blue lines are a mechanism of parking on the street introduced in Europe in the early 80′s to redress the ever-increasing demand for parking in residential areas, especially in the city’s main attractions.
 The blue areas mark the spaces used for paid parking, subject to an ordinary hourly rate, but which also provides reduced rates for short-term parking.
 With the exception of some areas, parking in the blue areas is free on Sundays and on public holidays.